Zachary Quinto: Career

 After Star Trek, he appeared in the comedy short Boutonniere (2009).
 It "...was a movie written and directed by my former landlady and friend, [actress Coley Sohn].
 She called up and said, 'Would you do me a favor and be in my short film?'"

 In 2008, Quinto joined with Corey Moosa and Neal Dodson to form Before the Door Pictures.
 The company produced projects in film, television, new media, and published two graphic novels in a deal with comic book publisher Archaia Entertainment: they published a graphic novel called Mr. Murder is Dead, created by writer Victor Quinaz, closely followed by LUCID: A Matthew Dee Adventure written by writer/actor Michael McMillian.

 Quinto also starred in several comedy shorts.
 He played a strangely lovable kidnapper in "Hostage: A Love Story", written by the comedy duo HoltandSteele, for Before the Door Pictures and Funny or Die.
 He also played a prospective dog adopter (based on Quinto's own experience) in "Dog Eat Dog", written and directed by Sian Heder, and premiered at the Los Angeles Film Festival in 2012.

 Quinto has also kept up his theatre experience, which includes roles in a variety of productions, including classics such as Samuel Beckett's Endgame at the Los Angeles Odyssey Theatres in 2003, Shakespeare's Much Ado About Nothing at the Los Angeles Shakespeare Festival and Intelligent Design of Jenny Chow at the Old Globe Theatre.
 From October 2010 to February 2011, Quinto played the lead role of Louis Ironson in an Off-Broadway revival of Tony Kushner's Angels in America at the Signature Theatre, New York City.
-For this role, Quinto received the Theatreworld Outstanding Debut Performance award.
+For this role, Quinto received the Theatre World Award.

 In 2013, Quinto played the role of Tom Wingfield in the American Repertory Theatre's production of The Glass Menagerie by Tennessee Williams.
 He was also in the Broadway reprisal of the production, in 2014.
 In February 2016, Zachary appeared in the New York premiere of MCC Theater's Smokefall.